Rawang, Selangor: Administration

 In 1974, following Kuala Lumpur's separation from Selangor, a re-delineation exercise for that year's general election saw Rawang transferred from Hulu Selangor to Gombak (i.e. Selayang constituency).
 At the same time, Rawang township (parish) was transferred to the newly created Gombak District and acted as the administrative center of the district.
 While northern part of Rawang including Bukit Beruntung, Bukit Sentosa, Serendah and Sungai Choh remained in Hulu Selangor District until now.

 Rawang was the capital of Gombak until 1997 when it moved to Batu Caves and is now a major administrative center for the district of Selayang.
 Rawang has undergone tremendous growth since the PLUS North-South Highway was opened in the mid-1990s.
 The population of Rawang stands at 120,447, according to the GeoNames geographical database.
 The Selayang Municipal Council building is situated at the new Rawang town center that was established in the early 2000s, slightly north of the old Rawang town.

 The District Magistrate's subordinate Court and the District Police Headquarters moved away to Selayang from Rawang in the 1990s, while the town library and government-run public clinic were decommissioned.
 With this, the town now lacks playing fields and parks to support all-around growth as before.
 The large land area in which the magistrate court, library, police quarters, and government clinic used to reside was redeveloped as the new Rawang town center, which has become congested due to poor town planning.
 It has also become a primary place for local and migrant Rohingya beggars.

 Until the mid-2000s, the borders of Rawang has greatly expanded to encompass the rubber estates outside Serendah to the north (now the townships of Bukit Beruntung and Bukit Sentosa) and Sungai Bakau and parts of Kundang to the west (now the townships of Bandar Tasik Puteri, Bandar Country Homes, Emerald West, and Anggun Rawang).
-To sustain the growth in size, the PLUS North-South highway has now been complemented by the (linking Rawang to Shah Alam), (linking Rawang to Kuala Selangor) and Rawang–Serendah bypass that replaces an earlier Outer Ring Road proposal.
+To sustain the growth in size, the PLUS North–south highway has now been complemented by the E35 Guthrie Corridor Expressway (linking Rawang to Shah Alam), E25 Kuala Lumpur–Kuala Selangor Expressway (linking Rawang to Kuala Selangor) and Rawang–Serendah bypass that replaces an earlier Outer Ring Road proposal.